range79/Dcbot-spring/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+**This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).**

-## Changelog

-`# Changelog
+# 📄 Changelog

 ## Version 0.0.1-SNAPSHOT

-- **🚫 Ban Command Added**: A new command allowing server administrators to ban users directly through the bot.
-This feature helps efficiently manage user behavior and swiftly remove problematic users from the server.
+- **🚫 Ban Command Added**
+  Added a new command allowing server administrators to ban users directly through the bot.
+This feature helps efficiently manage user behavior and remove problematic users swiftly.

-- **🚪 Leave Bot From Server**: Added functionality for the bot to leave the server automatically, based on specific conditions or upon request.
-This is particularly useful for managing bot activity in inactive or unwanted servers.
+- **🚪 Leave Server Feature**
+  Implemented functionality for the bot to leave a server automatically based on specific conditions or upon request.
+Useful for managing bot presence in inactive or unnecessary servers.

-- **🧹 Prune Command Added**: A command to delete multiple messages at once in a channel, helping moderators clean up chats quickly.
-The prune command can be customized to specify the number of messages to delete, improving moderation flexibility.
+- **🧹 Prune Command Added**
+  A command to bulk-delete messages in a channel, assisting moderators in cleaning up chats.
+The command allows specifying the number of messages to delete for flexibility.

-- **🔓 Unban Command Added**: Introduced the ability for server administrators to reverse bans.
-While the feature is functional, some minor issues remain, which will be addressed in future updates.
+- **🔓 Unban Command (Beta)**
+  Introduced the ability to reverse bans.
+While functional, minor issues remain and will be resolved in future versions.

 ---

 ## Version 1.0

-- **🔧 Unban Command Fixed**: The unban command has been fixed and is now working as expected.
-Server administrators can now reinstate banned users without any issues.

-- **🔄 BannedUserJoinListener Class Renamed to AutoUserBan**: The `BannedUserJoinListener` class has been renamed to `AutoUserBan` for improved code clarity and readability.
-This class is responsible for banning users who attempt to rejoin the server after being banned.
+- **🔧 Unban Command Fixed**
+  Fixed all known issues with the unban command.
+It now works as expected, allowing admins to unban users smoothly.

+- **🧠 `BannedUserJoinListener` Renamed to `AutoUserBan`**
+  Renamed for better clarity and code readability.
+The class automatically handles bans for returning users.

-- **🚫 AutoUserBan Class**:
+- **🚫 AutoUserBan Enhancements**
-   - **🔒 Automatic Ban for Invited Banned Users**: The `AutoUserBan` class automatically bans users who have been previously banned and attempt to rejoin the server via invites.
-It ensures that banned users cannot bypass their ban and re-enter the server.
+    - **🔒 Auto Ban on Invite**: Automatically bans previously banned users trying to rejoin via invite links.
-   - **🚫 Prevents Ban Bypassing**: This feature prevents banned users from using invites to re-enter the server, adding an extra layer of protection against potential loopholes.
+    - **🚫 Prevents Ban Evasion**: Adds an extra layer of security against ban bypass attempts.
-   - **🛡️ Maintains Server Integrity**: The `AutoUserBan` class plays a crucial role in maintaining server integrity by preventing banned users from returning through invites, ensuring that the community is protected from disruptive individuals.

-- **📜 Renamed `discord.bot.banneduser.channelid` to `discord.bot.log.channelid`**: The configuration setting `discord.bot.banneduser.channelid` has been renamed to `discord.bot.log.channelid` for better clarity.
-This change more accurately reflects the channel's role in logging events related to banned users.
+    - **🛡️ Server Protection**: Ensures a safe and consistent community by blocking re-entry of disruptive users.

+- **📜 Config Key Renamed**
+  `discord.bot.banneduser.channelid` → `discord.bot.log.channelid` to reflect its purpose more accurately.

-- **ℹ️ Info Command Added**: A new "info" command has been introduced, providing detailed information about the bot, its version, and the developer team behind it.
-This command is helpful for users who wish to learn more about the bot's functionality and development.
+- **ℹ️ Info Command Added**
+  A command that displays information about the bot, including version, features, and developer details.

+---

+## Version 2.0

+- **📦 New Package Structure Introduced**
+    - `commands`: All command classes moved here for better organization.
+    - `controller`: Contains all controller classes.
+    - `dto`: Added DTO classes for data transfer between layers.
+    - `exception`: Centralized exception handling classes.
+    - `utils`: Added `DiscordGuildUtil` to help retrieve server users.

+- **🌐 UserController Added**
+  New controller to expose user-related endpoints.

+- **🖼️ Thymeleaf Integrated**
+  Added for rendering dynamic web views.(But l don't added frontend)